 Help us support children and young people in East Surrey

 YMCA East Surrey supports some of the most vulnerable people in our community.
-The current Coronavirus pandemic has affected everyone, but especially people who already needed extra support, and has also made it more difficult for charities like us to achieve our mission of helping people to belong, contribute and thrive.
+The current COVID-19 pandemic has affected everyone, but especially people who already needed extra support, and has also made it more difficult for charities like us to achieve our mission of helping people to belong, contribute and thrive.

 We rely on funding for our charitable work through income from our universal services and fundraising events, but these activities have stopped due to the lockdown.
 Despite this, our dedicated staff and volunteers are going the extra mile to help those in need within our communities.